 The formal affiliation agreement outlines the responsibilities of the school, practice site, and general conditions for a specified period of the agreement.
-Affiliation agreements must be fully executed by both parties (the school and the site) prior to the placement of students at the site.
+Affiliation agreements must be fully executed by both parties (the school and the site) before student placement at the site.